Ten Man Mop or Mr Reservoir Butler Rides Again

 (4.28.
 Trad.
 (Roud 183) Introduced by Carthy) Carthy & Prior- lead harmonies.

-Not seen it on a set list but an article at the time described it as 'firm favourite' when played live.
-Given it was recorded for the album then it's probably it was not played much as Martin announced he was leaving as soon it was released.
-Not then played live until 2017 When Benji Kirkpatrick joined and introduced it to the regular live set for the first time.
+Not seen it on a set list in 1971 but an article at the time described it as 'firm favourite' when played live.
+Given it was recorded for the album then it's more likely it was not played much as Martin announced he was leaving as soon it was released.
+It finally returned to the stage in 2017 When Benji Kirkpatrick joined and introduced it to the regular live set for the first time.
 He introduced at as 'A lesson in how not to kill your husband'.

 LIVE/RELEASES